One Way Travel Insurance

 This is often a popular choice for Gap Year Students who wish to travel significantly around a particular country, such as Australia or Thailand.

-Working Travelling Visa combines both of the above.
-This is for people who wish to spend time in another country, aim to do some travelling but would also like to be able to work.
+A Working Travelling Visa combines both of the above.
+It is for people who wish to spend time in another country, aim to do some travelling, but would also like to be able to work.

 You do not need a job offer to apply for this type of Visa, but you can use it for work once you have arrived.